shayko18/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image3]

 I also consider augmentation of the training data by balancing the histogram of the angles of the images.
 As we can see below, most of angels were close to 0.0.
 We can augment the low probability angles by adding more images to those bins with different brightness factor.
-We didn't do it.
+We didn't do it since it was not necessary.
+Also as I talked about before we could have used the a-priori distribution in our model (so the MSE calculation will take it into account).
+We also didn't do that.

 Here is the original histogram of the angles: